yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/android.md

     e.printStackTrace();
 }
 ```
-Note: API key can be found in account settings under Access keys section after you login into https://app.yellow.ai
+Note: API key can be found in account settings under Access keys section after you login.

 ## Dependencies
 Following dependencies are used in chat bot SDK